CDC issues new opioid prescribing guidance, giving doctors more leeway to treat pain

 "You can tell the culture around the 2016 guidelines was just to cut down opioids, that opioids are bad," he says.
 "It's the opposite here, you can sense they are more caring more about patients living in pain.
 It's directed more towards relieving the pressure, their pain, their suffering."

+Opioid prescribing started to decline in 2012 and that trend continued after the 2016 guidelines were released.
+There's widespread agreement that opioids should be used cautiously because of the risks associated with addiction and overdose.
+But today, the majority of overdose deaths are not due to prescription opioids, but rather fentanyl and other illicit drugs.

+Battling the street drugs driving the overdose crisis today is "not the aim of this guideline," Jones said, describing those efforts as a separate but parallel "whole of government" approach.
+Instead, the focus is on pain patients.
+"The goal is to advance pain, function and quality of life [for patients] while also reducing misuse, diversion, consequences of prescription opioid misuse," Jones said.

-The general thrust of the new guidelines continues to be that opioids should not be the go-to treatment in many cases, pointing to evidence that other treatments and approaches are often comparable for improving pain and function.
-However, much of the discussion about prescribing is also tempered with language about not letting the guidance replace clinical judgment and to work with patients who are in pain, even if that means continuing them on opioids.
+The new guidelines still emphasize that opioids should not be the go-to treatment in many cases, pointing to evidence that other treatments and approaches are often comparable for improving pain and function.
+However, the recommendations make clear the guidance should not replace clinical judgment and that clinicians can work with patients who are in pain, even if that means continuing them on opioids.

 "Every patient is a different story and deserves individualized care," says Narouze.
 "This is what I like most about the new guidelines."